BDDD... Assessing BD and marketing in professional services investments

 Enablers isn’t the perfect term but it’s critical to stress test the means by which stuff gets done: Is the resource appropriate, are the systems adequate and do the processes drive results?
 As with everything here, a less sophisticated approach isn’t necessarily a concern but it is important to have transparency so you can make changes or improvements if need be.
 The key areas include:

-• Resourcing/culture: are there skills or resource gaps in the team?
+Resourcing/culture: are there skills or resource gaps in the team?
 How is the team positioned internally, from strategic partner, to critical reactive support.
 What is their time most often spent on - selling, managing, or delivering and is it clear who is responsible/accountable?
+Who is doing the selling?
+Are they succesful and what happens if they leave?

-• Data: One of the biggest influences on value, it’s vital to check the target data – specifically: how accurate and current is it, how large are the mailing lists, how engaged/segmented are they it, how is data inputted/cleansed and how frequently are they contacted.
+Data: It’s vital to check the target data – specifically: how accurate and current is it, how large are the mailing lists, how engaged/segmented are they it, how is data inputted/cleansed and how frequently are they contacted.

 I hope I've provided a useful checklist of areas to consider and highlighted that a BDDD can provide greater transparency around the target's ability to plan and execute.
 As ever, feel free to get in touch with any thoughts or questions